codenlighten/tokenswap2/README.md

-# stablecointrust
+# TokenSwap
-A Simple Stable Coin Protocol built on Bitcoin BSV, with The Bitcoin Computer
+A DEX built on Bitcoin BSV, with The Bitcoin Computer